 - clear marking of all copies of media for the attention of the authorized recipient.

-The classification scheme used within the organization may not be equivalent to the schemes used by other organizations. even if the names for levels are similar in addition, information moving between organizations can vary in classification depending on its context in each organization, even if their classiﬁcation schemes are identical.
+The classification scheme used within the organization may not be equivalent to the schemes used by other organizations. even if the names for levels are similar in addition, information moving between organizations can vary in classification depending on its context in each organization, even if there classiﬁcation schemes are identical.
 Agreements with other organizations that include information sharing should include procedures to identify the classification of that information and to interpret the classification labels from other organizations.

 Data Protection and Privacy of Personal Information (Records Management)